Find Cheap Health Insurance Quotes in Virginia

 Short-term health insurance in Virginia

-Virginia residents can purchase short-term health coverage directly through insurers.
+Virginia residents can buy short-term health coverage directly through insurers.
 However, Virginia state regulations regarding short-term policies are stricter when compared to federal laws.

 Based on changes made in 2021, initial coverage from a short-term plan is limited to three months, and the total length of coverage including renewals cannot exceed six months.
-Plus, short-term policies are not available for purchase during the Affordable Care Act (ACA) open enrollment period.
+Plus, you can't buy short-term policies during the Affordable Care Act (ACA) open enrollment period.

 A short-term policy can be a good option if you do not have employer-sponsored coverage or qualify for Medicaid, or if you’ve missed open enrollment.
-However, a short-term plan will not cover some of the essential health benefits such as maternity care, mental health services or prescription drugs.
-Therefore, you should evaluate your health care needs before purchasing one of these policies.
+However, a short-term plan is not required to cover the essential health benefits such as maternity care, mental health services or prescription drugs.
+You should evaluate your health care needs before buying one of these policies.

 Find Cheap Health Insurance Quotes in Your Area